matthew-c-austin/reading-notes/201/class-07.md

 2. How does the term this differ when used in an object literal versus when used in a constructor?

-    It doesn't?
-They both refer to the object in question.
+    In an object literal `this` refers to the current object in question.
+In a constructor `this` refers to the constructor, which can be used to refer to this when creating an new instance of an object with that constructor.

 [Object Prototypes Using a Constructor](https://ui.dev/beginners-guide-to-javascript-prototype)